one-among-us/data/people/Kotori/page.en.md

 she ultimately decided to end her life on the morning of September 24th, 2019.

 After that, her friends endeavoured to contact with USTC authorities, and police in Poyang, Shangrao.
-However, due to the lack of of timely treatment, she was unable to recover and left us at last.
+However, due to the lack of timely treatment, she was unable to recover and left us at last.

 ## Memorial